 It’s a festive atmosphere at the peak of leaf-peeping season, so it’s one of the best things to do in Asheville if you’ll be in town.

-7. Celebrate Acceptance at Blue Ridge Pride Festival
+7. Blue Ridge Pride Festival

 If you’ve never been to a Pride Festival, Blue Ridge Pride is quite the treat.
 This celebration of acceptance of all gender identities and sexual orientations focuses on creating a warm and welcoming atmosphere.
 Music, dancing, and artwork all are on display, and the festival features the typical food trucks, lots of community resource booths, and a Pride Procession through downtown.